heartshare/yii2-simplerbac/README.md

 Simple rbac manager
 ===================
-for small data and end-user orientation Allow manage roles and operations, and assign to user
+for small data and end-user orientation Allow manage roles and operations, and assign roles to user

 Installation
 ------------